lrose07/ZipCodeMapExample/README.md

-This code is for sue alongside the Map data structure workshop given at Radford University.
+This code is for use alongside the Map data structure workshop given at Radford University.

 Workshop:
 Wednsday 19 Feb 2020 @ 1pm, Davis 225